destinio/TI4-teaching/risingsun/README.md

 - Alliances last for the current Season (unless they are broken by a Betray Mandate)
 - Allied players grant each other powerful bonuses from the Political Mandates they play during the Political Phase
 - Allied players don’t  fight each other during the War Phase if they are the only ones in a Province.
 Victory goes automatically to the one with the highest Force
-- In a Battle involving two Allied players and other players, if one of the Allied players is victorious, they don’t kill the  gures of their Ally
+- In a Battle involving two Allied players and other players, if one of the Allied players is victorious, they don’t kill the figures of their Ally
 - Allied players are still considered opponents for the purpose of Season card abilities and other effects.
 - If an Allied player plays the Betray Political Mandate, they immediately lose Honor and the Alliance is broken
 - In the unlikely event that the game ends in a tie between Allied players, they share the victory

 ## Political Phase
 - During the Political Phase, players will take turns selecting [Political Mandates](#mandates) in order to prepare their Clans and position their forces according to their strategies.
-- broken into two parts; Mandate and Lami turns
+- broken into two parts; Mandate and Kami turns
-- Mandate Turns
+- **Mandate Turns**
   - Deck moves around the table base on who used it last.
 Starting with the first player from the first phase
   -  draw the top 4 Mandate tiles and looks at them in secret
   - choose 1 of the Political Mandates and return the other 3, facedown, to the top of the deck, without reshuffling
   - The chosen Political Mandate is performed by all players, starting with the player to the left of the player who selected it and proceeding clockwise.
     - **except for the Train Mandate**
-- Kami Turns
+- **Kami Turns**
   - Clans that have sent some of their Shinto warriors to worship at the Shrines may reap powerful benefits
   - During a Kami Turn, players resolve the effects of each of the 4 Shrine tiles in order, starting from the leftmost Shrine and proceeding to the right.
   - players compare the total Force each Clan has there.
 Only the Clan with the most Force gets the benefit